-However, under the ADEA and state anti-discrimination rules, not everyone is eligible.
+However, not everyone is eligible under the ADEA and state anti-discrimination rules.
 Even if you work for a small company, you may face discrimination.
 You are also excluded from age discrimination laws if you work in a high policy-making position and receive a yearly pension of $44,000 or more.

 It doesn't matter if your employer invites you to retire freely.
 If you do, you'll almost certainly be required to sign a release vowing not to sue for age discrimination.
 You are not required to retire freely.
 However, if you do so, your employer is likely to provide you with better benefits than if you waited until your typical retirement age.

-If you're a victim of age discrimination in California, you should consider hiring one of our prescreened and experienced Los Angeles Employment Law Attorney.
+If you're a victim of age discrimination in California, you should consider hiring one of our prescreened and experienced Los Angeles Age Discrimination Lawyer.
 A lawyer can help you get through the process of filing your claim and holding your employer responsible for doing unlawful employment actions.

 Can An Employer Refuse To Hire Me Because Of My Age?

-Except for the restrictions outlined above, most firms cannot legally refuse to hire you because you are older.
+Except for the above restrictions, most firms cannot legally refuse to hire you because you are older.
 During a job interview, a prospective employer is not prohibited from inquiring about your age or date of birth.
 It's also not against the law for them to demand that you disclose it on an application.

 If you believe a potential employer has refused to hire you because of your age, speak with an age discrimination attorney.
 It's possible that you have a case.